 Multiple people injured during Montgomery County Bomb Squad training exercise at SCI Phoenix in Skippack Township: police

 SKIPPACK TOWNSHIP, Pa.
-(CBS) -- Multiple people were injured during a Montgomery County Bomb Squad training exercise at SCI Phoenix in Skippack Township on Thursday morning, Pennsylvania State Police say.
+(CBS) -- Several bomb technicians and deputies were injured during a Montgomery County Bomb Squad training exercise at SCI Phoenix in Skippack Township on Thursday morning.
 The incident happened just before 10 a.m.

 The patients have been transported to local hospitals.
 Their conditions are unknown at this time.